-Before hiring any servicepeople that will work closely with your home or family, it’s important to vet them.
-This way, you can ensure that you’re making an informed choice for everyone’s safety and wellbeing.
+Before hiring any service people who will work closely with your home or family, it’s important to vet them.
+This way, you can ensure that you’re making an informed choice for everyone’s safety and well-being.
 When looking at pest control companies, particularly if you have concerns about your pets during treatment, you should ask the following questions:

 - Are you bonded and insured?
 This is a good question to ask of any pest control company.
 Each state regulates licenses differently, so you’ll want to make sure the company you’re considering hiring is following your state regulations.
 Additionally, being bonded and insured means that the pest control company is liable for any damages they may cause to your home or pets.